-The Northern lights brings thousand of guests to Tromsø each year.
+The Northern lights bring thousand of guests to Tromsø each year.
 As one of the best places in the world to see this spectacle we are fortunate to have both an international size airport, an ice free harbour during the winter, and a lot of roads.
 Right now we can not seem to have enough places for the guests to sleep - even though most do not sleep much.

 The northern lights can be seen, on rare occasions, almost anywhere on earth.
 In February 1872 , for example, the north lights were seen in Bombay and in Egypt, and in September 1909 they were observed in Singapore and Jakarta!
 However they belong primarily to the polar regions of the world, occurring most often in a belt around the magnetic pole at a distance of 2,500 km from it.
 This so-called auroal zone passes over northern Skandinavia, over Iceland and the southern tip of Greenland, through northern Canada, over Alaska and along the northern coast of Siberia.